-A couple of weeks ago we shared an article that mentioned music therapy as one of the most meaningful careers one can study.
-The article also mentioned how much music therapists and other professionals earn and it stroke me how music therapists were the second lowest-earning professionals in the list!
+We once shared an article that mentioned music therapy as one of the most meaningful careers one can study.
+The article also mentioned how much music therapists and other professionals earn and it stroke me how music therapists were the second lowest-earning professionals on the list!
 Therefore, I decided to do a bit of research and write this post to hopefully take the conversation about music therapy salaries one step further.
-Let me know in the comments what you think!
+How much does a music therapist make then?
+Find out below and let me know what you think in the comments!

 Music therapist salaries